-Many restaurants have omitted the use of peanut products altogether, but as mentioned previously, some products at the listed restaurants may be manufactured in a facility that processes peanuts or tree nuts.
-Please take note of which restaurants have publicly identified that this applies to some of their products.
+The following restaurants don’t use peanut oil or serve other peanut products.
+However, some products at the listed restaurants may be manufactured in a facility that processes peanuts or tree nuts.
+We note this with an asterisk (*) wherever applicable.

 - Carl’s Jr.*

 - Del Taco (Note: Del Taco’s Beyond Meat products include pea protein, which you may want to be cautious of if you have a severe peanut allergy.)

 - Moe’s Southwest Grill

 - Wendy’s (Note: While Wendy’s doesn’t use peanuts, select menu items contain tree nuts.)